Spicy-Acorn/fusiontext/README.rst

 **Fuses**

-- createtext.fuse: Fuse to create a string.
+- textcreate.fuse: Fuse to create a string.
-- jointext.fuse: Fuse to join strings together into one.
+- textjoin.fuse: Fuse to join strings together into one.
-- formattext.fuse: Fuse to format strings in a template string.
+- textformat.fuse: Fuse to format strings in a template string.

 **Modules/Lua**